codeplaysoftware/syclacademy/README.md

 This will enable building the solutions for each exercise as well as the source files.
 This is disabled by default.

--DSYCL_ACADEMY_BUILD_EXERCISES

-The default for this option when not specified is ALL - all exercises (except no. 20) will be configured and built.
-The option can used explicitly, i.e., `-DSYCL_ACADEMY_BUILD_EXERCISES=ALL`.
-To build an individual exercise, use this option along with the number of the exercise to build.
-For example `-DSYCL_ACADEMY_BUILD_EXERCISES=2`.

 -DCMAKE_BUILD_TYPE=Release

 The build configuration for all exercises defaults to a debug build if this option is not specified.